cskylab/cskylab/update-guides/README.md

 ### Release notes

 Welcome to cSkyLab release of 909-909-909.

+This release introduces the use of configuration runbooks to make it easier to generate service configuration directories from the template library.
+Follow instructions on `_cfg-fabric/README.md` to work with these new runbooks.

+Two new services has been added to `tpl-cskylab` template library:

+- k8s-minio-operator
+- k8s-minio-tenant

-This release includes updates for 7 applications and kubernetes version update to v1.23.4-00
+This release also includes updates for 8 applications and kubernetes version update to v1.23.4-00

 All changes have been incorporated to templates library `tpl-cskylab`.
 New services and applications deployments from this release, will have all these updates applied.

-To keep your cSkyLab installation up to date you must apply the patches and applications upgrades in your actual deployments, according to the following procedures.
+Only previously deployed applications and services should be updated.

 It is highly recommended to update zone `cs-mod`, before proceeding to update zones `cs-pro` and `cs-sys`.